Na navigaci | Klávesové zkratky

 $person = new Person;

-This is where we encounter an interesting challenge with property hooks.
-Imagine creating a Person class with a list of phone numbers where we want to automatically trim whitespace:
+Here's where we run into an interesting challenge with property hooks.
+Say we want to create a Person class that contains a list of phone numbers, and we want to automatically trim whitespace from the beginning and end of each number:

 class Person